-Let $t$ be a free variable, and consider the free ${\mathbb C}[t,t^{-1}]$-module with basis the isotopy classes of framed oriented links in $M$ including the empty link $\emptyset$.
+Let $t$ be a free variable.
+Consider the free ${\mathbb C}[t,t^{-1}]$-module with basis the isotopy classes of framed oriented links in $M$ including the empty link $\emptyset$.
 Let ${\mathcal S}$ be the the submodule spanned by all elements of the form depicted in Figure~\ref{skeinrelations}, where the two terms in each skein relation depict framed links that are identical except in an embedded ball, in which they look as shown.
 The ball containing the crossing can be embedded in any possible way.
 To normalize, we add to ${\mathcal S}$ the element consisting of the difference between the unknot in $M$ and the empty link $\emptyset$.
 Recall that the unknot is an embedded circle that bounds an embedded disk in $M$ and whose framing annulus lies inside the disk.

-\begin{definition} The result of the factorization of the free ${\mathbb C}[t,t^{-1}]$-module with basis the isotopy classes of framed oriented links by the submodule ${\mathcal S}$ is called the {\em linking number skein module} of $M$, and is denoted by ${\mathcal L}_t(M)$.
-The elements of ${\mathcal L}_t(M)$ are called {\em skeins}. \end{definition}
+\begin{definition} The result of the factorization of the free ${\mathbb C}[t,t^{-1}]$-module with basis the isotopy classes of framed oriented links by the submodule ${\mathcal S}$ is called the {\em linking number skein module} of $M$, and is denoted by ${\mathcal L}(M)$.
+The elements of ${\mathcal L}(M)$ are called {\em skeins}. \end{definition}